-- (1) Acceptable target: Graduating students must demonstrate skills in the continuum between Milestones 2 and 3 in the student learning outcomes for critical thinking outlined in the rubrics - (2) Ideal target: Students will be able to demonstrate skills outlined in the Level 4 (Capstone) for oral communication.
+- (1) Acceptable target: Students must demonstrate skills in the continuum between Milestones 2 and 3 in the student learning outcomes for critical thinking outlined in the rubrics. - (2) Ideal target: Students will be able to master skills outlined in Level 4 (Capstone) for critical thinking skills.